 And, your visual content doesn’t necessarily need to be expensive.
 Outsourcing your visual content creation to an expert videographer or graphic designer can ensure visual consistency while saving time and resources.

 4. Natural, relevant links

-Linking is the backbone of the internet.
-Your content should link to trustworthy, authoritative content that improves the user experience.
-A good rule of thumb: For every 300 words of copy, provide one link to a resource that helps readers get answers to their questions or research further.
+Here’s a good rule of thumb: For every 300 words of copy, provide one link to a resource that either supports your own claims or helps readers research further.

-Don’t just promote your interests, however.
-This means you’ll send traffic to third-party sites.
-While it may seem counterintuitive to send your hard-earned traffic off-site, readers care more about finding the content that matches their intentions and less about who created it.
-They’ll thank you for guiding them to the best content and may come back to you as a resource in the future.
+While it may seem counterintuitive to send your hard-earned traffic off-site, readers care more about finding content that matches their needs and less about who created it.
+In the end, they’ll thank you for guiding them to the best content and will come back to you as a resource in the future.

 Bonus: Impeccable grammar

 Blogs are written content.
 Good grammar is non-negotiable.
 A small slip-up here and there won’t kill you.
 However, having a high editorial quality for all your writing is essential to solidifying a great reputation for your brand.

 Applying these five key factors will get you started down the road of writing high-quality blogs.
 And if you want to take your content creation even further, ClearVoice is here to help.
 Our expert writers can help you craft compelling blogs that increase engagement and drive conversion.
 Talk to a specialist today to get started.